kOstovic/CoffeeMachine/README.md

 Copyright (C) <2024>  <Krešimir Ostović>

 # CoffeeMachine
-CoffeeMachine Rest API and Console APP implementation in GoLang used for learning GoLang.
+CoffeeMachine Rest API and Console APP implementation in GoLang used for learning GoLang and some devops techniques.

-## Endpoints and Commands
+# Endpoints and Commands

-#### Endpoints REST API version CoffeeMachine has endpoint:
+## Endpoints V3 REST API version CoffeeMachine has endpoint:

+Administrator endpoints are protected with Bearer token that you can get with /coffeemachine/login endpoint with login from pre-seeded account at startup from config.yaml

+CoffeeMachine has endpoint (L means locked behind bearer token):
 >
+> - to get bearer token used in authorized only endpoints
+>  - /coffeemachine/login
 > - for initializing
->  - /coffeemachine
+>  - /coffeemachine L
 > - for checking status of ingredient and updating Ingredient model
->  - /coffeemachine/ingredient
+>  - /coffeemachine/ingredient L
 > - for checking status of money and updating money based on Denomination model
->  - /coffeemachine/money
+>  - /coffeemachine/money L
 > - for checking all available drinks, adding them and consuming them
 >  - /coffeemachine/drinks
+> - utility
+>  - /metrics
+> - for statistics of application
+>  - /coffeemachine/statistics L
+> - for statistics of coffeemachine
+>  - /coffeemachine/health
+> - for liveness probe
 > -  /coffeemachine/swagger/index.html swagger endpoint in restapiv3

-#### Console APP version CoffeeMachine has command structure:
+## Console APP version CoffeeMachine has command structure:

 >
 > - for initializing